doitintl/grant-eks-ro-access/cloudshell/CloudShell-in-VPC.md

+# How-to: ecevute CloudShell in a chosen VPC

-# The problem with public endpoint
+## The problem with public endpoint

 This how-to is useful in case you want to run the script "execute_on_cloudshell.sh" with EKS clusters not having public endpoint enabled.
-In this case you can still execute the script by using "[AWS CloudShell in Amazon VPC](https://docs.aws.amazon.com/cloudshell/latest/userguide/using-cshell-in-vpc.html)": with this feature, a CloudShell environment can be create in the VPC where the private endpoint are available and accessible.
+In this case you, can still execute the script by using "[AWS CloudShell in Amazon VPC](https://docs.aws.amazon.com/cloudshell/latest/userguide/using-cshell-in-vpc.html)": with this feature, a CloudShell environment can be created in the VPC where the private endpoint are available and accessible.

 ## How to create a CloudShell environment letting to access private endpoints